selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 3. Get user information from the response
 4. (Optional actions like adding a user to a specific group - this will be handled in another tutorial)
 5. Send an email containing user information to the admin
-6. Create a log file containing a timestamp of the last registration
+6. Create a log file containing a timestamp of the last event
 7. Run the script regulary by creating a cronjob on the server

-## Enivronment setup
+## Environment setup

-Before we can start we have to make sure that  following requirements installed on our system:
+Before we can start we have to make sure that following requirements are installed on the system:
 This guide assumes installation in a Linux environment.
 If you are a Mac or Windows user you can install the requirements by reffering to the online documentation accordingly.

-As our script will be running on a Linux server I would recommend setting up an virtual environment by setting up either a Virtual Machine or using Docker.
+As our script will be running on a Linux server I would recommend setting up an virtual environment using a Virtual Machine or Docker.

-### Requirements
+### Main Requirements

 *Python 3
 *Python pip